GSA/digitalgov.gov/content/news/2023/11/2023-11-28-part-1-delivering-on-21st-century-idea-a-case-study-from-the-gsa-smartpay-team.md

 ---
 date: 2023-11-28 08:52:00 -0500
-kicker: kicker
+kicker:
-title: Part 1 Delivering on 21st Century IDEA A case study from the GSA SmartPay team
+title: Delivering on 21st Century IDEA: A case study from the GSA SmartPay team (Part 1)
-deck: deck
+deck:
 summary: The GSA SmartPay program, the largest government charge card and commercial payment solutions program in the world, celebrated their 25th anniversary by launching three new websites with a user-centered, agile approach.

 # See all topics at https://digital.gov/topics
 topics:
   - content-strategy
   - digital-service-delivery
   - product-management
   - project-management
-  - customer-experience
+  - user-experience

 # See all authors at https://digital.gov/authors
 authors:
   - ryan-johnson

 slug: part-1-delivering-on-21st-century-idea-a-case-study-from-the-gsa-smartpay-team

 primary_image: three-gsa-smartpay-screens

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 *The U.S. General Service Administration (GSA) Center for Charge Card Management (CCCM) administers the GSA SmartPay®️ program, providing services to more than 560 federal agencies, organizations, and Native American tribal governments.
 Watch this [1-minute video celebrating the program’s 25th anniversary](https://www.youtube.com/watch?v=3kcvidn5ikc), which will be November 30, 2023.
 To date, GSA SmartPay has handled $643 billion dollars in total spend and provided $5.6 billion in refunds to agencies to invest in their mission.*

 Late in fiscal year 2022, the [GSA SmartPay program](https://smartpay.gsa.gov/) — the largest government charge card and commercial payment solutions program in the world — was experiencing challenges with one of its websites.